voxel51/fiftyone/docs/source/integrations/cvat.rst

 The recommended way to configure your CVAT login credentials is to store them in the `FIFTYONE_CVAT_USERNAME` and `FIFTYONE_CVAT_PASSWORD` environment variables.
+Optionally, you can also set the `FIFTYONE_CVAT_EMAIL` environment variable.
 These are automatically accessed by FiftyOne whenever a connection to CVAT is made.

 .. code-block:: shell

     export FIFTYONE_CVAT_USERNAME=...
+    export FIFTYONE_CVAT_EMAIL=...
     export FIFTYONE_CVAT_PASSWORD=...

 **FiftyOne annotation config**